 As another future work, we are evaluating the achieved degree of anonymity of a given anonymity set $AS_{i,j}$.
 In other words, we would like to measure the probability of a malicious entity, which controls several sensors that are scattered across an entire city, to build a vehicle's route profile of a specific distance (e.g.: 3 \textit{km}) while the vehicle exposes the anonymity sets that it belongs to.
-Therefore, we are measuring a number of anonymity sets \textit{k} (for each level) that a vehicle must belong to in order to minimize the probability of user's privacy violations.
+Therefore, we are measuring a number of anonymity sets \textit{k} (for each level) that a vehicle must belong to in order to minimize the probability of the user's privacy violations.
 Based on the concept of Shannon's entropy~\cite{shannon}, as well as on the model to quantify the degree of anonymity of a set of users grouped in several subsets~\cite{diaz2002information}, the anonymity of a given anonymity set $AS_{i,j}$ may be evaluated.
-Therefore, it is also possible to define how vehicles may be allocated into the anonymity sets in order to maximize users' privacy with low impact on message processing and data management overheads.
+Therefore, it is also possible to define how vehicles may be allocated into the anonymity sets in order to maximize users' privacy with a low impact on message processing and data management overheads.

-The security aspects are one of the biggest forthcoming challenge for actually deploying the concepts of VANET.
-The whole system reliability may not be compromised due to the high impact on people's lives.
-In this context, among other security-related concepts, authentication, non-repudiation, user's privacy control and \textit{sybil} attack detections play a key role in vehicular environments and, therefore, they have gained a special attention from the researcher community.
+The security aspects are one of the biggest forthcoming challenges for actually deploying the concepts of VANET.
+The reliability of the whole system may not be compromised due to the high impact is has on people's lives.
+In this context, among other security-related concepts, authentication, non-repudiation, user's privacy control, and \textit{sybil} attack detections play a key role in vehicular environments and, therefore, they have gained a special attention from the research community.